401k Max: Everything You Need to Know

 What Happens If My Contributions Are Over the Limit?

-First, the contribution becomes renamed as an excess deferral.
-A contingency exists in the plan that until April 15 of the following year that you will become paid the total amount of the excess deferrals.
-At some point, you must withdraw the excess deferral amount.
-If you do it on or before April 15 of the following year, the monies will not be included in the gross income for the year and will not be taxable.
-IF you withdraw the excess deferral amount after April 15 of the following year the rules change.
-The amount will be included in the taxable income for the year in which it becomes deferred (contributed).
-It will cause your income to become double taxed.
-It became taxed when contributed and taxed when withdrawn.
-You cannot leave the money in the plan since the IRS will disqualify the plan for tax benefits.
+First, the contribution itself becomes renamed as an excess deferral.
+A contingency exists in the plan that, until April 15 of the following year, you will be paid the total amount of excess deferrals.
+At some point, you must withdraw the excess deferral amount; If you do it on or before April 15 of the following year, the funds will not be included in the gross income for that year and will not be taxable.